apache/steve/v3/README.md

 not need to be decrypted for this process.

-Note that to reveal each recorded vote requires one (1) expensive hash computations, and one (1) expensive decryption.
-Additional hash computations are required to pair each Person and each issue with their corresponding tokens.
+Note that to reveal each recorded vote requires one (1) expensive hash computation, and one (1) expensive decryption.
+Additional hash computations are required to pair each Person and each Issue with their corresponding tokens.
 These operations are all salted to increase the entropy.